Releasing

 Job Rerun¶

-By rerunning the job through the Job Monitor (select Jobs
+By rerunning the job through the Job Monitor (select Jobs, then Monitor),

 the same variables and values used in each step will be reused.
 That means the